tjeumaster/go-tcp/README.md

 - Only one `Listen()` call can be active at a time (returns `ErrAlreadyListening` if already listening)
 - Uses context deadline if provided, otherwise applies a 30-second read timeout
 - Automatically recreates the message channel when listening stops
+- Connection errors will stop the listener

+### ListenWithRetry(ctx context.Context, maxRetries int, retryDelay time.Duration) error

+Starts listening for messages with automatic reconnection on connection loss.

+**Parameters:**
+- `ctx`: Context for controlling the listening session (supports timeout and cancellation)
+- `maxRetries`: Number of reconnection attempts when connection is lost (0 = no retry)
+- `retryDelay`: Duration to wait between reconnection attempts

+**Returns:** Error if listening setup fails

+**Note:**
+- Automatically attempts to reconnect when connection is lost
+- Resets retry count after each successful reconnection
+- Continues listening seamlessly after reconnection
+- Stops after max retries exceeded or context cancelled

 ## Examples